-Expressing oneself through the arts, whether visual or musical, can help patients feel more relaxed, support pain management, and provide valuable coping skills.
-The Zakim Center's creative arts specialists provide guidance to patients in painting, writing,
+Experiencing or making art, whether visual or musical, can help patients feel more relaxed, support pain management, improve sleep, and provide valuable coping skills.
+The Zakim Center's expressive arts therapists provide several offerings tailored to

 Heartbeat Songs Project